Logo

 The employee satisfaction survey approach helps measure whether your employees are content with their work situation.
 During the survey, employees voice their concerns and frustrations about the nature of their work and the company.

-This type of survey helps get feedback about what the employees feel about their workplace.
+This type of survey helps get feedback about employees’ feelings about their workplace.
 Positive results show employees are satisfied with their nature of work, team, or company.
 Negative results show there is room for improvement.

 Some common employee satisfaction survey questions include: